jasonjoh/o365-tutorial/README.md

 This guide assumes:

 - That you already have Ruby on Rails installed and working on your development machine.
-- That you have an Office 365 tenant, with access to an account in that tenant **OR** an Outlook.com developer preview account.
+- That you have an Office 365 tenant, with access to an account in that tenant **OR** an Outlook.com account.

 ### Register the app